johtela/litscript/introduction.md

 people the biggest threshold is writing itself.
 Ask any book author or magazine editor; writing clear and readable prose is difficult and tedious.

 Another issue that repeatedly comes up, is that tooling sucks.
-This, however, is a problem that we can fix.
+Luckily, this is a problem that we can fix.
 We already have lot of technologies that help authoring and publishing web pages.
 Why not take best of them and build new tools that help writing code and documentation together.
 The ultimate goal is a fully integrated workflow where you can seamlesly build your application